 Some philosophical but practical words to close up.

 Fermentation is a transformation.
-I am thinking of how I can use this concept in my everyday life.
-For example, if I am not feeling well or if I have to handle a challenge in my life, how about I ask myself How can I ferment this?, meaning how can I transform it into something better?
-This may change the way I see things, and remind me that the power to handle the situation is in my hands, or even in my heart.
+We can all use it in our lives in various ways.
+For example, any time you feel weird or have to handle a challenge, you can ask: How can I ferment this?, meaning how can I transform it into something better?
+This may change the way you see things, and remind you that the power is in your hands, or in your heart.:)

 I really hope that this blogpost sparks some inspiration in you.

-I would love to hear about your impressions or your experience around this topic so if you feel like, please feel free to share here or via email. 🙂
+I would love to hear about your impressions or your experience around fermentation so if you feel like, please feel free to share here or via email.

 Clarification: (In the case of sourdough bread or porridge there is a partial oxygen presence, and the process is then called aerobic respiration instead of anaerobic fermentation.)